 So, Is Protein Powder Healthy?

-The answer to this question is; “It depends”.
-Although there are some brands of healthy protein powder, they are few and far between, so if you want to use protein powder it is vital that you do your homework.
+The answer to this question is; it depends.
+Although there are some brands of healthy protein powder, not all brands are created equal, so if you want to use protein powder it is vital that you do your homework.
 When looking for a quality protein powder, read the ingredients, and test different sources.
 Protein powder is called a supplement because it is just that: a supplement to a healthy diet.
 If you struggle to include protein in your diet, a protein powder can be a good short-term aid, but should not be looked at as a long-term solution.